Troubleshooting Jobs¶

 Error messages mentioning problems when "locking files", e.g.:

-Programs built against the Cray HDF5 or NetCDF libraries may break due to a known bug in a file locking feature: see the known issues section of the HDF5 docs page.
+Programs built against the Cray HDF5 or NetCDF libraries may break due to a known bug in a file locking feature.